 lest he reprove you and you be found a liar.

 This is an ongoing command about God’s words that we had just seen above given to the Israelites in Deuteronomy 4:2 and 12:32.
 There is no need to add to or take away from God’s Word, for it is sufficient.
 Bible commentator Duane A. Garrett, an expert on the book of Proverbs, tells us that “Verse 6 is an injunction against adding to God’s words similar to the injunctions found in Deut.
 12:32 and Rev 22:18.
 It is noteworthy that this text does not warn the reader not to reject or take away from divine revelation; it is more concerned that no one supplements it.
-This is, therefore, not a warning to the unbelieving interpreter but rather to the believer.
-The temptation is to improve on the text, if not by actually adding new material then by interpreting it in ways that make more of a passage’s teaching than is really there.
+Therefore, this is not a warning to the unbelieving interpreter but to the believer.
+The temptation is to improve on the text if not by actually adding new material and then by interpreting it in ways that make more of a passage’s teaching than is really there.
 It is what Paul called “going beyond what is written” – 1 Corinthians 4:6.

 The Jewish people’s attitude and their Hebrew Scriptures can be summed up in the words of Josephus, the first-century (37 – c.100 C.E.)
 Jewish historian wrote, “We have given practical proof of our reverence for our own Scriptures.
-Although such long ages have now passed, no one has ventured either to add, remove, or alter a syllable.
-It is an instinct with every Jew, from the day of his birth, to regard them as the decrees of God, to abide by them, and, if need be, cheerfully to die for them.”
+For, although such long ages have now passed, no one has ventured either to add, or to remove, or to alter a syllable; and it is an instinct with every Jew, from the day of his birth, to regard them as the decrees of God, to abide by them, and, if need be, cheerfully to die for them.”
 The longstanding view of the Jews toward the Hebrew Scriptures is fundamental, especially given what the apostle Paul wrote to the Roman Christian congregation.
 The apostle says, the Jews “were entrusted with the sayings of God.” – Romans 3:1-2.

 Galatians 3:15 Updated American Standard Version (UASV)